jsusser/Computing-for-Economics-4370/README.md

 ## Notes

 - Raw assets are immutable in `resources/`; cleaning never overwrites them.
-- The pipeline excludes race/education from modeling by design to avoid unnecessary complexity and collinearity here; update `utils/cleaning.R` if you want to re-introduce them.
+- The pipeline excludes race/education from modeling by design to reduce collinearity; update `utils/cleaning.R` to re-introduce them.
-- Monte Carlo and Neural Network components have been removed for simplicity and runtime efficiency.
+- Neural Network components have been removed; only logistic and regularized logistic models are kept.

 ## Cleaning Outputs / Artifacts

 - The main script removes previous `output/tables`, `output/figures`, and `output/artifacts` at start.
-- All LaTeX logs/aux files are generated inside `output/`, not the project root.
-A `.gitignore` excludes common temporary files and output artifacts.
+- It also removes stale `report_final.*` / `report_testing.*` and LaTeX aux files, leaving only `report.tex` and `report.pdf` plus subfolders.
+- All artifacts live under `output/`; the repo keeps `report-to-be-turned-in.tex` at the root as requested.